How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 We spent approximately £300 on travel vaccinations.
 Access to free travel vaccines through GP surgeries varies.
 In our case Joshua’s vaccinations were completed through our GP.
 Mark and I booked appointments through a Superdrug Travel Clinic.

 For more details on visa and vaccination requirements see: Do Kids Need Visas or Vaccinations for India?
-What Parents Must Arrange Before Travel

 Travel Insurance

 Travel insurance is essential when visiting India.
 A typical family policy with medical coverage usually costs around: £80–£150 depending on coverage levels.
-We recommend Just Travel Cover as they compare a variety of providers accessed against your families specific needs.

 Spending Money